 Facilities managers can use these platforms to build their own programs which involve many local, regional, or national providers and get the reach they need without sacrificing the richness of the service.
 The platforms gives FMs the ability to easily identify qualified contractors and transact with them on very detailed, "rich" transactions without being buried in paperwork.
 Today a small group of facility managers can manage a large national or international program, just as we can get on Expedia and create a customized trip in a few minutes.

+It's not surprise that FMs are focusing on rich information, as along with service automation, it's become a highly effective facilities management tool that is only going to continue to tain more and more tranction.
 Our goal is to continue innovating on these platforms to make it easier and faster and even more consumer-like to break the trade-off of richness versus reach for facility managers and contractors alike.
 This will allow both to use our platform to reach many more of each other, and yet still engage in rich, deep, satisfying transactions.